 I remember waking up to my parents watching the TV—they literally never watch it, so I knew something must have happened.
 I didn’t really comprehend the magnitude of the event until the school faculty talked to us.
 I remember having a moment of silence in my 6th grade core class.posted over 4 years ago

-I was still around 7 or 8, so I thought that the footage of the planes crashing into the towers were just clips from a new TV show or something!posted over 3 years ago
+I was still around 7 or 8, so I thought that the footage of the planes crashing into the towers were just clips from a new TV show or something!posted almost 4 years ago

 I’m from England so it happened towards the end of the school day.